 The Death Star in Rogue One also draws on environmental imagery and a longer timescale of destruction.
 Rogue One is a prequel to 1977’s Star Wars – and the plot partly revolves around the Empire’s construction of this iconic weapon platform.
 So it is interesting that – despite a need to ensure continuity with the original film – Rogue One’s Death Star aesthetically operates rather differently from the Death Star first seen in 1977.

 When its laser strikes the film quickly ignores the device’s technological underpinning.
-Instead, a Frankenstein stitching of unruly weathers approaches on the target of Jedha City: part mudslide, part storm, part earthquake, part pyroclastic flow.
+Instead, a Frankenstein stitching of unruly weathers approaches the target of Jedha City: part mudslide, part storm, part earthquake, part pyroclastic flow.
 What once appeared as dangerous technology now manifests as dangerous weather.

 Star Wars’ Death Stars are not alone in this representational shift.
 In Independence Day (1996), aliens blow up the White House with a laser.
 By 2016’s Independence Day: Resurgence, the aliens are reinvented as intergalactic miners who use this laser to drill into the Earth’s core to extract energy.

-At the end of the original Planet of the Apes, Charlton Heston gets down on his knees and exclaims: “You maniacs!
+At the end of the original Planet of the Apes (1968), Charlton Heston gets down on his knees and exclaims: “You maniacs!
 You blew it all up” – implying humans bombed themselves into near extinction.
-By the time Dawn of the Planet of the Apes came along in 2014, we were on the side of an environmentally situated and self-subsisting ape colony, who simply wish to be left alone in the forest.
+By the time Dawn of the Planet of the Apes came along in 2014, we were on the side of an environmentally situated and self-subsisting ape colony, that simply wish to be left alone in the forest.
 As with Star Wars, the technological seems to give way to the ecological in 21st-century iterations of 20th-century franchises.